PluralFusion/PolicyComposer/policies/auditing_policy.md

 # Auditing Policy

+{% if compliance_frameworks.hipaa %}
+## HIPAA Compliance Context
+This policy implements the requirements of HIPAA § 164.312(b) - Audit Controls and § 164.308(a)(1)(ii)(D) - Information System Activity Review, ensuring proper monitoring of system access and activity involving ePHI.
+{% endif %}

+{% if compliance_frameworks.soc2 %}
+## SOC2 Compliance Context
+This policy supports SOC2 Common Criteria (CC) 4.1 and CC 7.2, addressing system monitoring, logging, and audit trail requirements for security events and user activities.
+{% endif %}

+{% if data_storage_vendors %}
+All {{ company }} logging and auditing infrastructure is maintained by:
+{% for vendor in data_storage_vendors %}
+{%- if not loop.first -%}
+    {%- if loop.last %} and {% else %}, {% endif -%}
+{% endif -%}
+{{ vendor }}
+{%- endfor -%}.

+{% for vendor in data_storage_vendors %}
+{% if vendor in baa_vendors %}
-Pact outsources its auditing to {{ company }}, a service provider that stores all ePHI and audit logs.  {{ company }} has signed a BAA with Pact committing to the policy below.
+{{ vendor }} has signed a BAA with {{ company }} committing to the policy below.

-# {{ company }} Auditing Policy

-{{ company }} shall audit access and activity of electronic protected health information (ePHI) applications and systems in order to ensure compliance.
-The Security Rule requires healthcare organizations to implement reasonable hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use ePHI.
-Audit activities may be limited by application, system, and/or network auditing capabilities and resources. {{ company }} shall make reasonable and good-faith efforts to safeguard information privacy and security through a well-thought-out approach to auditing that is consistent with available resources.
+{% endif %}
+{% endfor %}
+{% endif %}

+{{ company }} implements comprehensive auditing and monitoring controls to ensure the security, integrity, and compliance of its systems and data.
+This policy establishes requirements for system activity monitoring, log management, and audit trails across all {{ company }} environments.

-It is the policy of {{ company }} to safeguard the confidentiality, integrity, and availability of applications, systems, and networks.
-To ensure that appropriate safeguards are in place and effective, {{ company }} shall audit access and activity to detect, report, and guard against:
+It is the policy of {{ company }} to safeguard the confidentiality, integrity, and availability of all systems and data through effective auditing and monitoring. {{ company }} shall audit access and activity to detect, report, and guard against:

-* Network vulnerabilities and intrusions;
+* Network vulnerabilities and intrusions
-* Breaches in confidentiality and security of patient protected health information;
+* Security breaches and unauthorized access
-* Performance problems and flaws in applications;
+* Performance issues and application flaws
-* Improper alteration or destruction of ePHI;
+* Unauthorized data modifications or deletions
-* Out of date software and/or software known to have vulnerabilities.
+* System and software vulnerabilities

+{% if service_types.paas.enabled %}
-This policy applies to all {{ company }} Add-on systems, including BaaS, that store, transmit, or process ePHI.
-This policy, and associated procedures, do not apply to PaaS Customers that do not choose {{ company }} Logging Service.
+This policy applies to all {{ company }} systems and services, with specific provisions for PaaS Customers:
+* PaaS Customers using {{ company }} Logging Service receive full audit capabilities
+* PaaS Customers not using {{ company }} Logging Service are responsible for their own logging and auditing
+{% endif %}

+{% if service_types.saas.enabled %}
+For SaaS offerings, {{ company }} maintains complete audit trails of all system and data access.
+{% endif %}

 ## Applicable Standards from the HITRUST Common Security Framework